MarshallRoll/College-Projects/README.md

 * Project which seeks to find the relationship between the percent of first generation students and the percent of students receiving a Pell Grant to the odds of average family income being above the federal poverty line for a family of 4 ($26,200/year).
 Uses logistic regression modelling in R and the college scorecard dataset to obtain university-level data.

 ## Introduction to Data Science (STAT 112)
+*ongoing*

 ## Linear Algebra (MATH 236)

+#### Problem Sets
+* Various problem sets completed in RStudio to practice linear algebra concepts such as eigenvectors and eigenvalues, projection onto subspaces, Fourier Analysis, regression modeling, and stochastic matrices.

 ## Core Concepts in Computer Science (COMP 123)

+#### Jeopardy
+* Game in which users play a 9-question trivia game, getting "money" for each question answered correctly in each of three different categories.
+After attempting all 9 questions, users will have to answer a "Final Jeopardy" question, deciding how much of their earnings to wager.
+Written in Python.